-Automation is great, but there are some things that technology just can’t replace.
+The goal to automate photo editing is great, but there are some things technology just can’t replace.
 One of those?
 A human touch.

 Many times automation mitigates human error.
 But there are contexts where tech makes its own flaws.